alexreardon/limit-once/README.md

 ## Synchronous variant

-Create a new `function` that wraps an existing function, where the wrapped function is only called once.
+Create a new `function` that wraps an existing `function`, where the wrapped function is only called once.

 ```ts
 import { once } from 'limit-once';